-Growth in usage over the above five-year period: 18.9%
+Growth in usage over the above period: 18.7%

 - Each of the four subject area tests is multiple choice in format.

 - Each of the four subject area tests is scored on a scale of 1–32.
-A composite PLAN score is provided, along with an estimated range the student is likely to score on the ACT test in eleventh or twelfth grades if he/she continues on the same academic path.
+A Composite ACT Plan score is provided, along with an estimated range the student is likely to score on the ACT in Grades 11 or 12.

-- PLAN is ordered and administered by schools or school districts.
-The guidance counselor at the school may know whether PLAN is offered to tenth-grade students in that school.
+- ACT Plan is ordered and administered by schools or school districts.
+The guidance counselor at the school may know whether ACT Plan is offered to Grade 10 students in that school.

-- PLAN includes an interest inventory that asks questions about the types of work tasks students would/would not like to do.
+- ACT Plan includes an interest inventory that asks questions about the types of work tasks students would/would not like to do.
 This career exploration component is designed to stimulate students’ thinking about future plans and helps them explore personally relevant career options.

-- PLAN standards, like all ACT College Readiness Standards, are aligned to the Common Core State Standards.
+- ACT Plan standards, like all ACT college readiness standards, are aligned to Common Core.